citp/privacy-policy-historical/n/ni/nim/nimblestorage.com.md

 **Do we use cookies?**

 Yes.
-(Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser–if you allow–that enable the site’s or service providers’ systems to recognize your browser and capture and remember certain information.)
+(Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser—if you allow—that enable the site's or service providers' systems to recognize your browser and capture and remember certain information.)
 We use cookies to understand and save your preferences for future visits, compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
 We may contract with third-party service providers to assist us in better understanding our site visitors.
 These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business

 If you prefer, you can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies via your browser settings.
 Like most websites, if you turn your cookies off, some of our services may not function properly.